muratk5n/thirdwave/en/2022/04/gaseous-sun.md

 The claim is the Sun is gasous plasma.
 There are many signs that this claim is false.

+If the Sun is not gaseous, it cannot collapse itself and black holes cannot form.
+James Jeans, who along with Arthur Eddington is a founder of British cosmology said: "Mathematical analysis shows that if the centre of a star is either liquid, or partially so, there is no danger of collapse; the liquid center provides so firm a basis for the star, as to render the collapse impossible".

+### Planck Spectrum

+When we plot white light intensity against each frequency we get a Planck spectrum.
+But gaseous plasmas are known to never be able to produce a Planck spectrum.
+As stated by this [2] paper, "the gaseous models fail to properly account for the occurrence of the solar spectrum.
+Gases are unable to emit a continuous spectrum.
+Rather, they emit in bands (see [21,70] and references therein).
+Even when pressure broadened, these bands cannot produce the black- body lineshape.
+Moreover, when gases are heated, their emis- sivity can actually drop [21,70], in direct contradiction of Ste- fan’s law [18].
+Under these circumstances, the answer cannot be found in the gaseous state.
+One must turn to condensed matter"

 ### Sun Mass and Density

 We can attempt to calculate Sun's mass using few assumptions, ie only